aidadatahub/aidadatahub.github.io/data-science-platform/examples/gpu-sd-iaas-jupyter/index.md

 ### 3. Install software from public repositories that are trusted by the platform.

-Connections are blocked by default in DSP secure environments.
-However, DSP provides an inspecting http proxy that allows downloading software and security updates from public repositories that are trusted by AIDA Data Hub.
+DSP secure environments block connections by default.
+However, DSP provides an inspecting http proxy that enables downloading software and security updates from public repositories that are trusted by AIDA Data Hub.
 DSP data science images are preconfigured to make transparent use of this proxy, as demonstrated in this next step.

 Here, clone the Jupiter notebook GitHub repo and use apt and pip to install its dependencies in a Python virtual environment: